Real-estate bubble: US real estate bubble 2012–present

-The Washington Post writer Lisa Sturtevant thinks that the housing market of 2013 was not indicative of a housing bubble.
+The Washington Post writer Lisa Sturtevant thinks that her audience will buy articles telling them that the housing market of 2013 was not indicative of a housing bubble.
 "A critical difference between the current market and the overheated market of the middle of last decade is the nature of the mortgage market.
 Stricter underwriting standards have limited the pool of potential homebuyers to those who are most qualified and most likely to be able to pay loans back.
 The demand this time is based more closely on market fundamentals.
 And the price growth we’ve experienced recently is 'real.'
 Or 'more real.'"
 Other recent research indicates that mid-level managers in securitized finance did not exhibit awareness of problems in overall housing markets.

 Economist David Stockman believes that a second housing bubble was started in 2012 and still inflating as of February 2013.
 Housing inventory began to dwindle starting in early 2012 as hedge fund investors and private equity firms purchase single-family homes in hopes of renting them out while waiting for a housing rebound.
 Due to the policies of QE3, mortgage interest rates have been hovering at an all-time low, causing real estate values to rise.
 Home prices have risen unnaturally as much as 25% within one year in metropolitan areas like the San Francisco Bay Area and Las Vegas.

+After the COVID-19 pandemic, the U.S. housing market saw a significant rise in home prices, driven by a severe supply-demand imbalance.
+The pandemic disrupted supply chains and slowed housing construction, leading to a shortage of available homes.
+This shortage, coupled with increased borrowing costs due to the Federal Reserve's interest rate hikes, contributed to the soaring prices.
+Experts note that the current price increases are based on market fundamentals rather than speculative behavior, highlighting the ongoing issue of housing affordability.